-I’m special – not in a short bus kind of way, but in a rock star kind of way.
+I don’t mean to brag, but I’m awesome in a rock star kind of way.
 Add to this fascinating life my seriously spectacular looks and I am one popular guy.
 Let’s face it, if you were a penguin, you’d date me.

 Possession Island is okay at best.
 The place is cold and people fall asleep at parties.
 At four years old, I realized I was nearing my prime and it was time to stretch my wings (figuratively – these things are worthless).
 Two months ago, I set out for exotic South Beach to live in a hotel owned by my dad’s brother.
 After asking around, I learned South Beach is warm, salsa dancing is everywhere, the people are always up for fun, and there aren’t many penguins.
 Perfect.